 Kenneth S. Lord was a navigator assigned to the 384th Bomb Group, 545th Bomb Squad on AAF Station 106 Special Orders #81 dated May 1, 1944, Edward W. Lane Crew.
 His first mission was on May 12, 1944.
 Lord transferred to the 544th Bomb Squad on SO #92 dated May 17, 1944.
 He completed his tour of twenty-eight missions on February 24, 1945 and returned to the states.

 Donald L. Ward was a bombardier assigned to the 384th Bomb Group, 544th Bomb Squad on AAF Station 106 Special Orders #107 dated June 8, 1944, Frank L. Allred Crew.
 (Robert Mitchell was the ball turret gunner of the Allred crew).
 Ward’s first mission was on June 15, 1944.
-His last of twenty-nine missions with the 384th was on December 6, 1944 and last duty date was December 11, but his record does not show that he completed his tour and returned to the states.
+He completed his tour of twenty-nine missions on December 6, 1944 and returned to the states.

 Albert K. Sherriff was a radio operator assigned to the 384th Bomb Group, 544th Bomb Squad on AAF Station 106 Special Orders #80 dated April 29, 1944, Clifford Lee Johnson Crew.
 His first mission was on May 11, 1944.
 He completed his tour of thirty-six missions on January 7, 1945 and returned to the states.